PederHA/inginious-coding-style/docs/docs/configuration.md

 ### `enabled`

 Which coding style categories to enable.
 Omitting this parameter enables all default categories (
-  {%- for category in categories.categories -%}
+  {%- for category in categories -%}
     `{{ category.id }}`
   {% endfor -%}).